 Catch a ferry across to Arranmore Island and take in the untamed beauty of a land where traditional Irish customs are still in full swing; here, Gaelic is the main language.
 For the final stretch of your journey, take a visit to Slieve League, the highest cliffs in Europe.
 The adventurous can switch the car for a kayak and finish up their sightseeing with an astonishing view from the other side.
 Alternatively, kick back with a relaxing cruise on a tour boat, looking out for whales and dolphins from the clear blue waters of the Atlantic Ocean.

-If you’ve been inspired to see more of this wonderful country, check out our guide to Ireland.
+If you’ve been inspired to travel along the Wild Atlantic Way, check out our guide to Ireland.